|

 We

-strive to enhance the understanding
+strove to enhance the understanding

 of the role of fine arts in